persvr/pintura/README.md

 will serialize it based on the client's preferred media type (defined in the Accept header).
 The content negotiation is described in more detail in the Content Negotiation section.

-The options object must have a getDataModel(request) that returns the data model object that provides all the data to be returned from the server requests.

 By default the mediaSelector should come from require("./media").Media.optimumMedia.

 ### csrf